luphord/remcall/doc/remcall.md

     <tr>
       <td><code>uint32</code></td>
       <td>Number of bytes for object references</td>
-      <td>During communication, methods are identified using signed integers of this length, allowed values are 1, 2, 4 and 8; note that this number is a runtime restriction on the number of objects, using 1 restricts the number of possible object references to 128 on both client and server</td>
+      <td>During communication, objects are identified using signed integers of this length, allowed values are 1, 2, 4 and 8; note that this number is a runtime restriction on the number of objects, using 1 restricts the number of possible object references to 128 on both client and server</td>
       <td>0x00000004</td>
     </tr>
     <tr>